1. Seek out medical professionals who understand fibromyalgia

 Keep persisting until you find a doctor or specialist that you feel meets your needs and provides you with the time you need in each appointment.
 It's no easy feat.
 I encourage you to keep seeking until you are happy with someone that hears you and provides the support you need.
-Read more - Find The Right Doctor For Fibromyalgia Management.

-As you explore how to manage your fibromyalgia symptoms best, it's also crucial to do your research into treatments and research scientific findings related to fibromyalgia, chronic pain, and any other fibromyalgia symptoms experiencing.
+As you explore how to manage your fibromyalgia symptoms best, it's also crucial to research treatments and research scientific findings related to fibromyalgia, chronic pain, and any other fibromyalgia symptoms experiencing.
 Currently, there is much debate into what causes fibromyalgia and, sadly, no cure.
 You need to learn about all your fibromyalgia symptoms and explore a range of fibromyalgia treatments to find what works best for you.
 Remember that any therapy that can improve life quality and fibromyalgia symptoms should be investigated and given a chance to work.

 Don't let fear, anxiety, or pride stand in the way of getting as much help as you need it, no matter the circumstances.
 Fibromyalgia is a poorly understood chronic illness by the wider community and even medical professions, but you have every right to ask for and get the help you need.
 Look for services available to you; depending on where you live, you may be able to obtain a disability sign for your car, discounted public transport fare, and a disability card.
 Don’t hesitate to call your local supermarket and ask what discounts they offer on home delivery for people with disabilities.
 Museums & Art shows often provide discounts for those that carry a disability card.
 If you are isolated or stuck in a low mood, it might help you get out to a museum or art show, even if only briefly.

 10. Look for the silver linings